Skip to content

 Chat add

-When creating instructions for the Azure DevOps toolkits for OpenAI-based Agents, focus on clear, action-oriented language.
-Break down tasks into simple steps and explicitly state the parameters required for each tool.
+When crafting instructions for the Azure DevOps toolkits, especially for OpenAI-based Agents, clarity and precision are paramount.
+Break down complex tasks into a sequence of simple, actionable steps.
+Explicitly define all parameters required for each tool and guide the Agent on how to obtain or determine the values for these parameters.
 OpenAI Agents respond best to instructions that are:

-1. Define the Goal: Clearly state the objective or what the agent needs to accomplish.
-For example, "Goal: Retrieve content from a specific wiki page in Azure DevOps."
+1. State the Goal: Begin by clearly stating the objective you want to achieve with this step.
+For example, "Goal: To retrieve the content of a specific wiki page in Azure DevOps."

 2. Specify the Tool: Clearly indicate the specific Azure DevOps tool to be used for this step.
 For example, "Tool: Use the 'get_wiki_page_by_path' tool."